top of page

 20-Minute Individual Presentations

 A short presentation from one presenter.
 Individual presentations will be combined with one other presentation that focuses on similar topics and/or areas of English studies.
-20 minutes of each session will be reserved for questions and discussion with attendees.
+10 minutes will be reserved for questions and discussion with attendees for each individual session.

 Please provide:

-• A 25-word abstract which may be used in programming materials
+• A 50-word abstract which may be used in programming materials

 • A 250-word proposal